-Sleep Apnea is the leading cause of daytime drowsiness among adults, according to data from National Institute of Health USA so the good news is that you are not alone.
+Sleep Apnea is the leading cause of daytime drowsiness among adults, according to data from the National Institute of Health USA.

-A significant percentage of people that have this Sleep Apnea, may not even be aware.
-Consequently, it takes them many years before they get treatment or use the natural remedies for sleep apnea.
-Getting the right amount of rest and the best quality should be our pursuit.
-It is the time that our bodies do their rejuvenating.
+A significant percentage of people that have Sleep Apnea, may not even be aware.
+Consequently, it takes them many years before they get treatment.
+Getting the right amount of rest and the best quality sleep should be our pursuit.
+It is the time that our bodies rejuvenate and heal.

 It is also critical to our daily performance.
-Lack of good sleep results in irritability, negativity and can cause depression.
+Lack of good sleep results in irritability, and negativity which can lead to depression.

-As you can see from the excellent Infographic above there are 3 major types of Sleep Apnea.
-They all have their own symptoms with Obstructive Sleep Apnea being the most common form.
+As you can see from the infographic above, there are 3 major types of sleep apnea.
+They all have their own symptoms with obstructive sleep apnea being the most common form.

 Signs that You Have Sleep Apnea

 - Pauses that tend to take place when snoring